AdityaAbhilash/Epicycle/README.md

 ---

-## ✨ Features
+## Features

-- 🔁 Multi-path SVG support (disjoint continuous paths).
+- Multi-path SVG support (disjoint continuous paths).
-- 📈 Fourier Coefficient computation using NumPy FFT.
+- Fourier Coefficient computation using NumPy FFT.
-- 🌀 Animated epicycle visualization using matplotlib.
+- Animated epicycle visualization using matplotlib.
-- 🧹 Optional path smoothing and simplification.
+- Optional path smoothing and simplification.
-- ✍️ SVG tracing from hand-drawn sketches (optional Kivy interface).
+- SVG tracing from hand-drawn sketches (optional Kivy interface).
-- 🎥 Save animations as MP4 or GIF.
+- Save animations as MP4 or GIF.

 ---

-## 🛠️ Requirements
+## 🛠Requirements

 Ensure you have **Python 3.7+** installed.

 ---

-### 📦 Install Required Dependencies
+### Install Required Dependencies

 Install all the necessary libraries using the following command: